 14. Incentivize email sign-ups with discount codes

-There’s no beating around the bush: every small business needs to build an email list.
+Every small business needs to build an email list.

 Building a brand on social media alone is risky.
 You’re at the mercy of ever-changing algorithms—many of which push brands into paying to reach the audiences they’ve already built.